Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Using Java 11 and HotSwapAgent, it isn't necessary to configure the java agent and the alternative JVM as in previous versions.
 Instead, it is required to use an alternative pre-built JDK distribution.
 That JDK is based on OpenJDK and includes all the required modifications to run the HotSwapAgent properly.

 In the context of the Alfresco SDK, this change is an issue because the JDK installation is inherited from the [Alfresco java docker image](https://github.com/Alfresco/alfresco-docker-base-java){:target="_blank"}.
-It is necessary to modify the project ACS docker image to change the default java installation of the container's OS to the one provided by HotSwapAgent.
+It is necessary to modify the project Content Services docker image to change the default java installation of the container's OS to the one provided by HotSwapAgent.

 A way to implement the required modifications would be: